yuhenghub/AWSOrgManagement/README.md

-## Sample of tracking Leave Org Events
+## Organization Managment: Auto-monitoring Member Account

 **Introduction**

-When using AWS Organization, "Leave Organization" Event cannot be tracked from managment account, in order to implement this, this sample  function and addionally add notification when such event occurs.
-Besides the "Leave Organization" Event, other event cannot be auto-tracked by cloudtrail and cloudwatch, you can try the this solution to implement the monitor and alerts.
+When using AWS Organization, monitoring member account status from management account especially the link between with management account is hard by using exsiting cloud monitoring components like cloudtrail and cloudwatch.
+In order to implement member account monitoring automation, we created following pattern to implement the auto monitoring and send notification when such event occurs.
+In this example,we are monitoring the "Leave Organization" Event.
+For other event cannot be auto-tracked by cloudtrail and cloudwatch, you can use this pattern to implement the monitoring and alerts.

 **Pre-Requests:**

-1. Create Lambda Funtion, named "leaveOrgAlert"
+1. Create Lambda Funtion
 2. Create a json file ("record.json") in S3
 3. Set Up SNS for notification
 4. Set up EventBridge to trigger lambda hourly